edmundedgar/did-plc-p2p-guard-rails/README.md

 We could require that updates be P2P timestamped.
 However this stops the system processing updates if the blockchain is unavailable for any reason, including a congestion spike resulting in high costs.
 By making blockchain updates voluntary and letting anybody do them, we allow people to publish only what is needed balancing the cost of making the updates at a particular time and the scale of the risk they are trying to address.

-### Why use the blockchain for timestamper rotation keys?
+### Why use DID:ETHR for timestamper rotation keys?

-It would also be possible to use the DID:PLC system itself to manage what key is used by what timestamper, instead of managing them purely on the blockchain.
-However this adds a degree of recursiveness to the system which makes it more confusing to analyse.
+Atproto supports two address standards, DID:Web and DID:PLC.
+DID:Web is unsuitable because we need to maintain a history of updates which cannot be tampered with even by the timestamper themselves.
+Using DID:PLC would add a degree of recursiveness to the system which makes it more confusing to analyse.

 Timestamper key rotations are expected be unusual so the drawbacks of a public blockchain (cost per transaction, slow confirmation speed) should not be disqualifying.
+We propose DID:ETHR because it already exists as a well-specified standard.
+Using a simpler bespoke instead standard would also be viable.